signintech/gopdf/README.md

 ```

-### Create a placehold so that data can be filled in later.
+### Create placehold.
+We use this placehold as the position.
+Then the text can be fill in later.
+USe case: when we want to print the total number of pages in every page of pdf, but we don't know until we render every page of the pdf.

 There are 2 related functions:

 - PlaceHolderText(...) used for create a placehole to fill in text later.
 - FillInPlaceHoldText(...) for filling in text into the placeholde that created from PlaceHolderText.

-> this function(s) made for experimentation.
+> this function(s) made for experimental.
 There may be changes in the future.

 ```go
 func main(){